Skip to main content

 These hormones are not just released systemically; they act locally at the muscle tissue to facilitate protein synthesis and repair, leading to hypertrophy (muscle growth).
 The key is applying a stimulus that is significant enough to signal a need for adaptation.
 This typically involves lifting moderately heavy weights with controlled movements, focusing on compound exercises that recruit large muscle groups.

 High-Intensity Interval Training (HIIT) provides a different kind of stimulus.
 It involves short bursts of maximum effort followed by brief recovery periods.
-This type of training is exceptionally effective at improving and triggering a significant post-exercise release of growth hormone.
+This type of training is exceptionally effective at improving insulin sensitivity and triggering a significant post-exercise release of growth hormone.
 The acute metabolic demand of HIIT appears to be a primary driver of its beneficial endocrine effects.

 Steady-state cardiovascular exercise, such as jogging or cycling at a moderate pace, is beneficial for improving cardiovascular health and managing cortisol.
 However, excessive volume of long-duration endurance exercise, without adequate recovery and nutritional support, can lead to chronically elevated cortisol levels, which may suppress testosterone production.
 The goal is to find a balance that supports metabolic health without creating an excessive catabolic state.